BrunoASMauricio/University-Java--Compiler/README.md

 ### Logical Structure

-The Syntax tree is transformed into a High-Level Intermediate Representation.
+The Syntax tree is transformed into a High-Level Intermediate Representation (ScopeNode).

 The HLIR used is a tree where each node (ScopeNode) is a scope.
 Each node except the file root, is a Symbol in it's parents' table.